wintvelt/sst-test/README.md

 If you run tests locally with `npx sst test`, all tests will be run.

 ## Observability

-The example functions contain a wrapper to report any internal error to a Sentry project.
-Sentry will only capture internally triggered errors, typically 5xx internal server errors inside the function.
+Typically 5xx internal server errors inside the function will be posted to the Cloudwatch logs.

 Other types of errors, including e.g. failed input validation, unauthorized access etc are typically 4xx errors.
-These will not be captured in Sentry, but need to be monitored in Cloudwatch metrics.
+These will not be captured in function logs, but in other Cloudwatch logs for APi gateways.

 Setting up metrics and alerts in Cloudwatch requires manual setup in the AWS Console.
 Rough steps:
 - create a new dashboard